SamNie2027/SamNie2027/README.md

 Technologies: HTML, CSS, Javascript, Bootstrap 5, SQL (mySQL), PHP

-This app started as a Oasis project (semester-long mentored team project) where we made some progress, unfortunately did not reach minimum viable product at this point.
-During the summer I turned it into my personal project after my teammates got busy and completed the MVP.

 <ins>My contributions as project manager and full-stack developer:</ins>

 * Led ideation meetings to draft concept and user flow